olensmar/serverless4j/maven-plugin/README.md

 * function (required) - name of the function to invoke, required.

-# Future plans...
+## Future plans...

-Well, if anyone actually finds this usefull or promising, then future functionality could be to
+Well, if anyone actually finds this usefull or promising then future functionality could be to
 * support more providers
 * provide the possibility to verify deployed functions
 * provide an abstraction layer that enables the exact same java code to work on all providers